Operator: UK Oil and Gas plc (UKOG) (Licence held with Doriemus Plc)

 200 square kilometres of the Isle of Wight are licensed for oil extraction.
 Stephen Sanderson, CEO of UK Oil and Gas plc (UKOG), has talked up the prospects, saying that Arreton has “127 million barrels of oil in place, that’s four times the oil in place of Horse Hill, so we’re potentially looking at four times the recoverable volume” (watch the interview where he says this).

 In January 2019, announced that it expected to submit a planning application in the first quarter of 2019 for a test pilot hole and horizontal wellbore at Arreton.
-In August they secured more time to drill, extending their licence until July 2023.
+In August they secured more time to drill, extending their initial licence phase until July 2023, although no site lcation was revealed.

-UKOG have told investors they intend to submit their planning application to the Isle of Wight Council at the end of 2019 or beginning of 2020.
-So far, no application has been submitted.
+UKOG have told investors they intended to submit their planning application for the Arreton Site to the Isle of Wight Council during 2020.
+To date, no application has been submitted, but a Pre EIA Screening Report has been filed with Planning Oficers.

-Frack Free Isle of Wight, a group of like-minded individuals from a wide variety of backgrounds, professions and political affiliations, is committed to raising awareness of the local, national and global issues surrounding all forms of fossil fuel exploitation methods and their potential impact on our Island and the planet.
+Frack Free Isle of Wight is a non- party political group of like-minded individuals from a wide variety of backgrounds, professions and political affiliations, who are opposed to the development of new onshore exploration and extraction sites for oil and gas.
+It is committed to raising awareness of the local issues surrounding the drilling for oil on the Island, all forms of fossil fuel exploitation methods and their potential impact on the Isle of Wight, nationally and globally.

-- Read articles about Arreton on Drill or Drop
+- Read articles about Arreton & Godshill on Drill or Drop

 - Frack Free Isle of Wight